Avaiga/taipy-doc/docs/manuals/gui/pages/html.md

 # Event handlers

-Taipy GUI drops the event handlers explicitly set using native HTML elements' attributes.
+You cannot declare event handlers explicitly in HTML elements because Taipy GUI cannot use the event handlers' attribute value.

 Here is an example of HTML content in this situation.
 A Taipy application creates a page entirely defined in HTML as follows: